choria-io/website/docs/content/scout/puppet/_index.md

 |2        |CRITICAL|The plugin detected that either the service was not running or it was above some "critical" threshold|
 |3        |UNKNOWN|Invalid command line arguments were supplied to the plugin or low-level failures internal to the plugin (such as unable to fork, or open a tcp socket) that prevent it from performing the specified operation.
 Higher-level errors (such as name resolution errors, socket timeouts, etc) are outside of the control of plugins and should generally NOT be reported as UNKNOWN states.|

-Additionally, we attempt to parse well formed Nagios Performance data.
+Additionally, we attempt to parse well-formed Nagios Performance data.

 A basic Nagios based check can be configured like this: